weicocogoat/SC1015-Mini-Project/README.md

     - 2 csv files (before and after cleaning)
     - Python notebook for data cleaning

     In this folder, we are doing basic data preparation before moving on to analysis.
-This includes filling Nan values,
+This includes filling Nan values in the dataset and removing outliers.

+2.